buildwithparia/runway-forecast/Readme.md

 ---

-## 😵‍💫 why I did this
+## 😵‍💫 Why I did this

 I’ve always been curious about combining my interests.
-This project let me combine **fashion + coding**, and it turned out to be a great learning experience.
-I tried to explain everything in the code so it's easy to follow - because sharing what we learn helps everyone 💞 this was more about learning and having fun than being perfect🌠
+This project gave me the chance to merge **fashion** with **coding** — and I had a lot of fun doing it.

+I also wanted to challenge myself to create something that could reflect both creativity and logic, and maybe even have a little real-world potential.

+---

+## 🌍 Why this matters

+Fashion isn’t just about clothes — it’s about culture, identity, and self-expression.
+And trends?
+They’re not random — they reflect people’s emotions, needs, moods, and even societal shifts.

+A model like this, even in its early form, could one day help:
+- Small or independent designers make more confident decisions 💼
+- Sustainable brands avoid overproduction by forecasting likely demand 🌱
+- Retailers and stylists analyze trend movements instead of guessing 🛍️
+- Researchers understand how style spreads across platforms like TikTok or Pinterest 📲

+It might be a simple linear model now, but it represents something bigger:
+> Using tech to understand people, culture, and what we wear to express who we are.

+So yes — I made it to learn.
+But I also made it to explore something meaningful ✨

 ---